2021 TigerView will be Sept 27-28, Oct 4, 6, 7, 11, 12.

 |Interdisciplinary Neuroscience Program||Ph.D.||Please check Faculty Research Areas|

 We are committed to everyone’s health and well-being.
 We are looking forward to this visit and are moving forward with the application process.
-Meanwhile, we will continue to monitor public health updates around COVID-19, including the review of federal guidance around domestic travel and adhering to University policies on hosting large gatherings.
+Meanwhile, we will continue to monitor public health updates around COVID-19, including the review of federal guidance around domestic travel and adhering to University policies on hosting large gatherings and domestic travel.
 Dr. Arouca, our Director of Recruitment, Retention, and Diversity Initiatives, will stay in communication with all applicants with updates to the event as necessary.